Using your new World Account

 Yes, you can download PDF bank statements for a single currency or multiple currencies in one document.

 Select a 'single currency' and download the PDF.
 If you choose to download a statement with a single currency, it will include account details and appear on the PDF statement.
-This includes sort codes for GBP statements, and account numbers, swift codes, IBAN and bank location for all other currencies.
+This includes sort codes for AUD statements and account numbers, Swift codes, IBAN and bank location for all other currencies.

 If you select 'multiple currencies' and download the PDF, you won't see your account details on the PDF statement as this will differ for each receiving account.